 Nearly always I am met with a blank look.
 I am then asked where is good to go on holiday that year.

 For those of you reading this that work in the industry, I am sure this sounds familiar.
-For those reading who don’t, this blog will highlight some of the key difference between the role a travel agent plays in the holiday industry (leisure agents) and what it takes to manage business travel clients (business travel agents).
+For those reading who don’t, this blog will highlight some of the key differences between the role a travel agent plays in the holiday industry (leisure agents) and what it takes to manage business travel clients (business travel agents).

 Booking a Trip